Bhanukamax/hash-node-backup/cme4ly0x8000902lhcwpccqxn.md

 ## The Reality Check

 After years of hopping between Vim, Emacs, and VSCode, I've settled into a workflow that's honestly just... practical.
-I use GoLand with a commercial license for work, and CLion with a free non-commercial license for personal projects.
+I use GoLand for Go and frontend development, and CLion for exploring raylib and other C/C++ (or Odin with Odin plugin) projects.

 The thing is, I had some WebStorm experience before—maybe a month or two here and there between my various editor adventures.
 But this time, something clicked differently.